jmacfar/ansible-role-dellos-logging/README.md

 Example playbook
 ----------------

 This example uses the *dellos-logging* role to completely set up logging servers.
 It creates a *hosts* file with the switch details and corresponding variables.
-The hosts file should define the *ansible_net_os_name* variable with corresponding Dell EMC networking OS name.
-When *dellos_cfg_generate* is set to true, generates the configuration commands as a .part file in *build_dir* path.
+The hosts file should define the *ansible_network_os*/ *ansible_net_os_name* variable with corresponding Dell EMC networking OS name.
+When *dellos_cfg_generate* is set to true, the variable generates the configuration commands as a .part file in *build_dir* path.
 By default, the variable is set to false.

 **Sample hosts file**